 In general, I also found the tone overly sentimental, and the characters flat.
 And most of the stories feature confusing time jumps, and in many it’s not always clear whether what you’re reading is happening in the story’s present or in its past.

-However, there is one thing I loved about the way The Accusation is written: its metaphors and similes, which are so concrete you can almost touch them.
+However, there is one thing I loved about the way The Accusation is written (or should I say, translated, by Deborah Smith): its metaphors and similes, which are so concrete you can almost touch them.
 “A shrill whine throbbed inside his ears, as though a flock of cicadas was trapped inside his skull.”
 I can see and hear the cicadas so clearly!
 And check out this boldly cumbersome beauty: in the first story, the protagonist’s mother is weighed down by a “heavy shroud of helplessness and desolation, with not a single strand of hope woven into its weft.”
 But perhaps my favourite is the one where columns of people gathering in a public square are said to be “neatly divided like blocks of tofu.”

 Also, I did really enjoy one story, “On the Stage”, set during the period of mourning for the death of Kim Sung-Il himself, and focussing on the struggle between a conformist father and his brilliant, rebellious son.
 The son’s great realisation is that North Koreans are forced to performing constantly from the very day they are born, like actors on a stage.
 This story contained its fair share of obvious metaphors and confusing time jumps, but, somehow, it worked.
 One thing in which it differs from the others is that it includes a few odd little moments of silly humanity (an unexpected fart, a husband still embarrassed to change in front of his wife even after decades of marriage) that made me care that little bit more about the characters.
 It’s also worth pointing out that this is the story that Bandi wrote most recently, according to the date at its end, and maybe he simply became a better writer over time, which makes sense.
 But, going back to what I said about cultural barriers, this is also the one story that strongly reminded me of Western literature: specifically, the idea that we are all actors on a stage is one of the key themes in the works one of the greatest Italian authors of all time, Luigi Pirandello, whose characters’ minds are usually blown by this revelation at some point or other in his stories, just like the father in “On the Stage”.
 (Ironically in this context, towards the end of his life Pirandello expressed support for Mussolini’s regime.)